-Balboa Island, located right off of Newport Beach is worth a day trip for its waterfront views, million-dollar dream homes, and frozen banana treats.
-Historically, this area was where many movie stars including Shirley Temple and Humphrey Bogart had residences on the water and owned yachts in the harbor.
+Balboa Island, located right off of Newport Beach in Southern California is worth a day trip for its waterfront views, million-dollar dream homes, and frozen banana treats.
+Historically, this was where many movie stars including Shirley Temple and Humphrey Bogart had Orange County residences on the water and owned yachts in the harbor of this popular California vacation spot.
 There are actually two man made islands: Balboa Island and across the footbridge on Park Avenue, Little Balboa Island.
 Here’s a complete Balboa Island itinerary for making the most of your day there, from taking a leisurely afternoon boat tour to where to find a memorable meal.

 One Day Itinerary on Balboa Island